 Average NFL Wonderlic Scores by Position

-NFL players tend to score differently on the exam depending on their position, with offensive tackles scoring the highest and half-backs scoring the lowest, on average.
+NFL players tend to score differently on the exam depending on their position, with offensive tackles scoring the highest and running backs scoring the lowest, on average.

 Position | Average Score |